Ship of Harkinian

-Ship of Harkinian is an unofficial open source port of the 1998 Nintendo 64 video game The Legend of Zelda: Ocarina of Time that runs on Microsoft Windows, Linux, macOS, Wii U, and Nintendo Switch.
+Ship of Harkinian is an unofficial source-available port of the 1998 Nintendo 64 video game The Legend of Zelda: Ocarina of Time that runs on Microsoft Windows, Linux, macOS, Wii U, Android, and Nintendo Switch.

+The port was developed by a group of community developers named Harbour Masters.
 It was first released in March 2022 for Windows, four months after Ocarina of Time's source code was decompiled and released.
 Since then, Ship of Harkinian has received ports to Linux and macOS, and homebrew ports to Wii U and Nintendo Switch.

-Updates to Ship of Harkinian have attracted media attention, as they often integrate options and features which aren't present in any official release of Ocarina of Time.

-The title of the project is an allusion to the philosophical thought experiment Ship of Theseus, as well as the name of the King from The Legend of Zelda CD-i games, who was infamous for the internet memes spawned from the games.
+The title of the project is an allusion to the philosophical thought experiment Ship of Theseus, as well as the name of the King from The Legend of Zelda CD-i games, who was the subject of internet memes.

+Ship of Harkinian received positive attention from games media thanks to its quality of life improvements compared to the original release of Ocarina of Time.
+Harbour Masters have subsequently ported other Nintendo 64 and GameCube games to Windows.

 Development

 Decompilation of Ocarina of Time

 In November 2021, after 21 months of development, the Zelda Reverse Engineering Team (ZRET) successfully decompiled the executable to The Legend of Zelda: Ocarina of Time into human-readable code.
 While the decompilation project was principally carried out for the sake of documenting the game's creation and backend functionality, it also made possible the potential creation of source ports of Ocarina of Time, which would allow the game to be recompiled and run on platforms it wasn't originally developed for.
 Speaking to Ars Technica, ZRET member Rozlette stated that source ports were "outside the scope of what we do".